yi-Xu-0100/repo-list-generator/README.md

   maxPage:
     description: >
       Set up maxPage for request to generate repository list.
-      Default 100 repository per page.
+      Default 100 repository per page and one page is 100 items.
     required: false
     default: 10
   my_token:
     description: >
-      Set up the personal access token (PAT) to generate repository list for user or organization.
+      Set up the personal access token (PAT).
+      The PAT is used to generate repository list for user or organization.
     required: true

 outputs:
   repo:
     description: >
-      Current repository name
+      Current repository name.
   repoList:
     description: >
-      Repository list exclude private and fork
+      Repository list exclude private and fork.
-      Source without private(Public) and no fork
+      Source without private(Public) and no fork.
   repoList_ALL:
     description: >
-      Repository list include private and fork
+      Repository list include private and fork.
       Source and fork
   repoList_PRIVATE:
     description: >
-      Repository list include private
+      Repository list include private.
-      Source and no fork
+      Source and no fork.
   repoList_FORK:
     description: >
-      Repository list include fork
+      Repository list include fork.
-      Source without private(Public) and fork
+      Source without private(Public) and fork.
   privateList:
     description: >
-      Private repository list
+      Private repository list.
-      Only private(fork can not be private)
+      Only private(fork can not be private).
   forkList:
     description: >
-      Fork repository list
+      Fork repository list.
-      Only fork(private can not be fork)
+      Only fork(private can not be fork).
 ```

 ## 📝 Example